UnpredictablePrashant/Deploy.Ai/README.md

 ## Where is this Main Project Deployed?

-We are using two ec2 instances in two different availability zones.
-They are load balanced.
+We are using an ec2 instance with an elastic IP attached to it.
 Github actions is used to update the local repository.
 Nginx is set up with a domain name.
 We are also using cloudflare for this purpose.
 For SSL we are using certbot.

+### Are you well architected?

+We are using the AWS's Well Architected Framework to create this project which ensures operational excellence, performance efficency, reliability, sustainability, security and cost optimization.